kongkrog/isat-profile-customizer/README.md

 There's no built-in recording stuff so please use your own recording software if you want to.
 The input for image does support gif files so, go wild with it.

+Fork this repo if you want to.
+My code is sloppy as crab and I lost my willpower to fix it.